If you’re looking for more information and solutions about why is your dog eating grass and vomiting, then you came to the right place.

 However, the disease is treatable after diagnosis with the vet.
 It is usually treated with a few adjustments to the dog’s diet and he will recover.

-Now, like mentioned above, your dog may have contracted a parasitic infection from grass eating.
+Now, as mentioned above, your dog may have contracted a parasitic infection from grass-eating.
 This especially common with dogs who will graze just above anywhere.

 These parasitic infections might include hookworms, roundworms, and tapeworms.

-Since there is no other explanation as to why dogs eat grass other than his natural instincts, it is quite hard to curb the behavior completely.
+Since there is no other explanation as to why dogs eat grass other than their natural instincts, it is quite hard to curb the behavior completely.

 Restrict him from accessing the yard whenever you spray the yard.
 You should also check to see that there are no toxic weeds in the grass.

 It does not have to be serious if your dog is eating grass and vomiting.
 A lot of dogs have been reported to vomit regularly after eating grass.